When Are You Liable for a Tailgating Car Accident?

 If you have been injured in a tailgating accident, it is easy to assume that you must be at fault for your own injuries.
 If you were tailgating the vehicle in front of you, had you just left a little more space, maybe you could have avoided the accident.
 If you got rear-ended by a vehicle that was following you too closely, maybe you could have avoided the collision had you been prepared to pull onto the shoulder when you saw its headlights approaching in your rearview mirror.

 While it is human nature to second-guess yourself after a car accident, it is important not to let thoughts about “what could have been” get in the way of making smart decisions.
-The financial costs of an accident can be devastating; and, even if you think you may have been to blame, it is still critical that you speak with an experienced car accident attorney.
+The financial costs of an accident can be devastating; and, even if you think you may have been to blame, it is still critical that you speak with an experienced car accident lawyer in Florida.

 Here are three reasons why: